-The search engine for
+The search engine for healthcare databases

 B.R.I.D.G.E.
 TO DATA® is Your Connection to Healthcare Databases Worldwide - a unique non-profit online reference describing population healthcare databases for use in epidemiology and health outcomes research.
+(NOTE: This site does not contain any proprietary data or actual datasets from any healthcare database.)

 Drawing on decades of experience with databases, we developed this tool to allow users to identify key features and compare database profiles.
 This resource also serves as an educational tool for public health research and as a template for health systems planners to design or refine their healthcare data.